Diethood » Recipes » Dinner Recipes » Pork Recipes » Instant Pot Garlic Pork Tenderloin

 Instructions

-• Set Instant Pot to Saute and add oil.
-Pat dry the pork.
+• Set the Instant Pot to Saute and add the oil.

-• Season pork with oregano, rosemary, garlic powder, paprika, salt, and pepper.
+• Pat dry the pork and season it with oregano, rosemary, garlic powder, paprika, salt, and pepper.

 • Meanwhile, in a mixing bowl whisk together soy sauce, garlic, maple syrup, olive oil, and brown mustard; stir into the chicken broth.

 • Return pork to the IP; coat around in the liquid.
 Turn OFF the Instant Pot.
-Secure the lid, make sure vent is set to “Sealing”.
+Secure the lid, and make sure the vent is set to “Sealing”.
 Pressure cook on HIGH for 5 minutes.
 Then do a Natural Release for 10 minutes.
 Manually release any remaining pressure.
-Remove cover and check that internal temperature of pork registers at 145˚F. If it’s not there yet, just cover with the lid and let it sit a couple minutes.
-Remove pork from IP and let rest for 5 to 10 minutes before cutting.

-• While pork rests, make the gravy by whisking together the cornstarch and water in a small mixing bowl.
-Whisk the cornstarch mixture into the chicken broth inside the IP, add a little bit at a time, to thicken the cooking liquid; cook to a desired thickness.
+• While the pork rests, make the gravy by whisking together the cornstarch and water in a small mixing bowl.
+Whisk the cornstarch mixture into the chicken broth inside the IP, adding a little bit at a time to thicken the cooking liquid; cook to a desired thickness.
 Taste for salt and pepper and adjust to taste.

 Notes